tozny/e3db/README.md

 Once E3DB has written the record, it outputs the UUID of the newly created data.
 This can be used later to retrieve the specific record.

+NOTE: E3DB only accepts JSON documents with **string** values.
+Documents with numeric, boolean, or object values will **not** be accepted.

 ### Searching & Listing Records

 To list all records that we have access to in E3DB, use the